-COALS Are these goals being met?
-GOALS Yes No Partially I am happy that my support plan reflects what's important to me, what I feel I can do and what I want to be able to do in the future.
+Goals Are the being Yes No Partially I am happy that my support plan reflects what's important to me, what I feel I can do and what I want to be able to do in the future.
 I regularly review my plan with my named worker as my situation changes to make sure it's still right for me.
 I am being helped to identify services and opportunities that are suitable for me as I get older.
 I understand that as an adult my replacement care and support is likely to change.
 I understand that as an adult my health care services may change.
 I understand about continuing health care and if it's applicable to me.
-Easy read guide for CHC : https://assets.publishing.service.gov.uk/government/ uploads/system/uploads/attachment_data/file/746065/ Easy_Read_Guide_2018_National_Framework_for_NHS Continuing_Healthcare.pdf I have discussed ways I can be introduced and become familiar with any new settings or services before I start using them.
-I have a support plan in place and a one-page-profile all about my care preferences and interests to share with new carers and agencies.
-One Page Profiles: http://www.helensandersonassociates.co.uk/reading- room/how/person-centred-thinking/one-page-profiles.aspx I feel the individual needs of my whole family are being recognised and supported.
+I have discussed ways I can be introduced and become familiar with any new settings or services before I start using them.
+I feel the individual needs of my whole family are being recognised and supported.

 I feel that children's and adult services are working well together, enabling me to live my life to the full.
-I have opportunities to ask questions about my future and feel prepared for the move to adult services.
+I have opportunities to ask questions about my future and feel prepared for the move to adult services

-Mostly 'Yes' Mostly 'No' Mostly 'Partially' You and your family have been given the opportunity to talk to those around you about your needs and wishes for the future.
-A range of people have been involved and they know what role they must play in supporting you.
-It is important that transition planning starts as early as possible.
-Some of the things you may want to do will take time to put in place.
-Ask your teachers or care team to call a meeting to discuss what options are available to you across all services.
-If you feel uncertain about what changes to expect over the next few years, make sure you have a transition plan in place that is reviewed and fully explained to you and your family.
-Do ask as many questions as necessary - it's your plan after all!
+Mostly 'Yes' Mostly 'No' 'Partially' You and your family have been given the opportunity It is important that transition planning starts as early as If you feel uncertain about what changes to expect to talk to those around you about your needs and possible.
+Some of the things you may want to do will over the next few years, make sure you have a wishes for the future.
+A range of people have been involved and they know take time to put in place.
+Ask your teachers or care transition plan in place that is reviewed and fully what role they must play in supporting you. team to call a meeting to discuss what options are available to you across all services. explained to you and your family.
+Do ask as many questions as necessary - It is your plan after all!

-PHASE 4 : Settling in to adult services Young adult age 18-21
+Phase 4 - Settling in to adult services - Young adult's age 18-21